 - The Canadian and U.S. automotive industries are one of the most integrated industries in the entire world.
-In 2024, bilateral automotive trade with the U.S. totaled over US\$100 billion.7 - In 2024, Canada and the United States produced over 11 million vehicles.8 - Automotive parts can cross the border up to seven times before being installed in a finished vehicle. - Within North America, the Great Lakes cluster of Michigan, Indiana, Illinois, Ohio and Ontario is the largest automotive manufacturing cluster. - In 2024, the region produced 5.3 million vehicles.9 - Canadian exports do not pose a threat to U.S. automotive jobs or production mandates.
+In 2024, bilateral automotive trade with the U.S. totaled over US\$112 billion.6 - In 2024, Canada and the United States produced over 11 million vehicles.7 - Within North America, the Great Lakes cluster of Michigan, Indiana, Illinois, Ohio and Ontario is the largest automotive manufacturing cluster. - In 2024, the region produced 5.3 million vehicles.8 - Canadian exports do not pose a threat to U.S. automotive jobs or production mandates.
 Fewer than 10% of vehicles sold in the United States are produced in Canada.
-In contrast, more than 40% of the vehicles sold in Canada are assembled in the United States.10 - The United States exports more vehicles to Canada than to any other country, underlining Canada's position as the United States' most important partner in the automotive sector.11
+In contrast, more than 40% of the vehicles sold in Canada are assembled in the United States.9

-7 U.S. Census Bureau, USA Trade Online.
+6 U.S. Census Bureau, USA Trade Online.
 Extracted using NAICS codes: 3361, 3362, and 3363.